ricardogomes/ipl-teams-students/README.md

 After that one, the ```.\addStudentsToChannel.ps1``` can opcionally be run for each Channel.
 This script will allow for the Channel selection and list the files under ```./inputs/channels/``` also allowing for its selection.

-The first step in the execution is to log on to the Teams instance.
+The first step in the execution is to logon to the Teams instance.
 This happens in every execution, on multiple subsequent executions the ```Connect-MicrosoftTeams | Out-Null``` line can be commented (#) as the session will persist.

 After their execution the Execution Policy should be reset to **AllSigned**.

-These scripts are not digitally signed so before their execution the Execution Policy must be set to **Unrestricted**.

 ```powershell
 Set-ExecutionPolicy AllSigned